noahehall/theBookOfNoah/0current/aws/0microservices.md

 - compute service to run code without managing servers
 - use cases
   - target of an event bridge rule
+  - cloud watch alarm automation, especially in high availability & failover contexts where you need to spin up new resources and reassign EIPs

 ### lambda considerations